saniavill/saniavill/README.md

 ## Welcome to my github
-### I am a computer engineering student, deeply passionate about Machine Learning, Data Science, and Software Engineering.
+### I am a Computer Engineering student, deeply passionate about Machine Learning, Data Science, and Software Engineering.
 - ***I am currently working on:***
 1. A Pandas/Numpy full beginner's guide for everyone who's eager about Data Science and is starting off with said libraries.
 - ***I am currently learning:***
-1. Data analysis and visualization
+1. Data Analysis and Visualization
-2. Machine learning fundamentals
+2. Machine Learning fundamentals

 ### Contact me at [Email](saniafornow@gmail.com) or [LinkedIn](https://www.linkedin.com/in/sania-latifi-afshar-49000831a/)